-Are you running the New York City Marathon 2019 and are wondering about the NYC Marathon route and the perfect New York City Marathon course strategy?
+Are you running the New York City Marathon 20223 and are wondering about the NYC Marathon route and the perfect New York City Marathon course strategy?

-The New York City Marathon course is challenging because of it’s hills and bridges.
+The New York City Marathon course is challenging because of its hills and bridges.
 So as a general NYC Marathon tip, make sure to tackle them wisely by conserving energy.

 Where does the NYC Marathon start and finish?

-The NYC Marathon route is challenging and has elevation that you should not underestimate.
-The NYC Marathon course difficulty is definitely moderate.
+The NYC Marathon route is challenging and has an elevation that you should not underestimate.
+The NYC Marathon 2023 course difficulty is definitely moderate.